LubinKerhuel/hugo/content/docs/invertedpendulum.md

 # hardware

-The head and the base trolley are described successively.
-They are separated with an $8mm$ carbon tube.
-The pendulum length is $0.52m$ from wheel axis to the top.
-Wheels diameters is $8cm$.
-Pendulum total weight is $200g$ comprising $111g$ for the 4 AA batteries.
+The head and the base trolley are separated with an $8mm$ carbon tube.
+The pendulum length is $0.52m$ from the wheels axis to the top.
+Wheels have a diameters of $8cm$.
+Pendulum total weight is $200g$ including $111g$ from the 4 AA batteries.

 {{< figure
 src="/img/pendulum_platform_reduced_horizontal.png"